Community Health Worker (CHW) Certification Training Program

 Key things to know about the accreditation process:

-- There is no fee to apply for accreditation, at this time.
+- There is no fee to apply for accreditation.

 - Training program applications will be reviewed by a CHW Training Program Review Committee.
 Read more about the review process in Section X of the Application Manual.

 - A CHW certification training program accreditation is effective for 3 years from the date issued.
 Read more about accreditation expiration and renewal in Section XIII of the Application Manual.

 - The CHW team is here to assist.
 Contact us at MDH.CHW@Maryland.gov or call 410-767-5971.

 CHW certification training program requirements:

 1. Provide a minimum of 100 hours of instruction